-The public auction will take place at the headquarters of the enforcement body or the enforcement court or at the place where the real estate is located or in any other place, if it is considered more suitable for its proper utilization.
-The sale can also be carried out at the city hall office within the radius of which the real estate is located.
+The public auction will take place in the same district as the real estate is located.
 The judicial executor will offer the real estate for sale through three successive hails, starting with a higher price than the valuation.
-If no offer equal to the valuation is made, the public auction will be postponed by a maximum of 30 days.
-The auction will then start with a price equal to 75% of the starting price of the first auction.
+If no offer equal to the valuation is made, the public auction will be postponed by a maximum of 60 days.
+The auction will then start with a price equal to 75% of the valuation.
 The debtor cannot bid for the real estate themself nor through other persons.
-If the real estate was not awarded even at the second auction, at the creditor's request, the judicial executor will be able to establish a new auction starting with a price of 50% of the starting price of the first auction.